 Solving this problem requires efforts for identification and understanding of factors of success and their interrelationships.
 The problem of failures in commercial and governmental software products and information systems (IS) equally exists in an increasingly popular and important domain of FLOSS [8, 18].
-Considering the exponential rate of FLOSS adoption by the business world as well as the fact that FLOSS powers practically the whole Internet and many information systems of critical infrastructure, it is clear that research on FLOSS success factors is not only extremely useful and vitally important, but also that it offers a significant potential in terms of attracting funding support from commercial, non-profit and government organizations.
+Considering the exponential rate of FLOSS adoption go to this site by the business world as well as the fact that FLOSS powers practically the whole Internet and many information systems of critical infrastructure, it is clear that research on FLOSS success factors is not only extremely useful and vitally important, but also that it offers a significant potential in terms of attracting funding support from commercial, non-profit and government organizations.

 Dissertation Research Study